Generation-UK-I/AZ-900-Curriculum-Guide/AZ-900-Notes.md

     Data is not accessed directly from the Archive tier, it must be moved to a lower tier first, known as *rehydrating the blob*.

-  The cool and cold tiers should not be used for highly available solutions, although high durability is still provided.
-Use when a lower availability SLA and higher access costs compared to hot data are acceptable trade-offs for lower storage costs.
+  The cool and cold tiers should not be used for highly available solutions, use for scenarios where a lower availability SLA and higher access costs compared to hot data are acceptable trade-offs for lower storage costs.

   Hot, cool, cold, and archive tiers can be set at the blob level, during or after upload.

 ### Azure Files
 Users in an organisation need to share files.
-They could do so by passing them back and forth over email or DM, but this is cumbersome, only suitable for a few files at a time, and you may end up with multiple different copies of the file, all out of sync with each other.
+They could do so by passing them back and forth over email or messaging tool, but this is cumbersome, only suitable for a few files at a time.
+Also you may easily end up with multiple different copies of the file, all out of sync with each other.

-Instead, users can make shared folders, and grant permissions to the appropriate colleagues to access the share over the local network.
-This allows users to share and access any files they want, and they can each collaborate on the same file if they wish, keeping everything in sync.
+Alternatively users can make shared folders, and grant permissions to the appropriate colleagues to access the share over the local network.
+This allows users to share and access any files they want, and they can collaborate on the same files if they wish, keeping everything in sync.

 Shared folders rely upon protocols to facilitate file sharing over networks.
-In Windows environments we can use Server Message Block (SMB), and in Linux we can use Network File Sharing (NFS).
+In Windows environments we can use `Server Message Block` (SMB), and for Linux workloads we can use `Network File Sharing` (NFS).

 This is a big improvement over sharing individual files, but still has some limitations:
 - The computer upon which the shared folder exists, needs to be switched on, and connected to the network - user absense may result in important files being unavailable.